kluctl/www-kluctl.io/content/en/docs/reference/commands/common-arguments.md

 Image arguments:
   Control fixed images and update behaviour.

-  -F, --fixed-image strings              Pin an image to a given version.
+  -F, --fixed-image stringArray          Pin an image to a given version.
 Expects
                                          '--fixed-image=image<:namespace:deployment:container>=result'
       --fixed-images-file existingfile   Use .yaml file to pin image versions.
 See output of list-images sub-command or read the documentation for details about the output format